33a3/33a3/readme.md

 ## Intro

-Hi, I am 33a3. comes from China.
+Hi, I am 33a3, come from China.
 I am happy for meeting you by this way.

-Thanks you for supporting.
+Thanks for your supporting.

-If you wanna talk with me.
-You can write issues in https://github.com/33a3/Discuss/issues
+If you wanna talk with me, you can write issues in https://github.com/33a3/Discuss/issues